-Guardiola's side has already wrapped up its Bundesliga defense and remains in the hunt for Champions League and DFB-Pokal success.
+Guardiola's side have already wrapped up their Bundesliga defence and remain in the hunt for Champions League and DFB-Pokal success.

-Having been far from its best in the aggregate quarterfinal victory over Manchester United, Bayern was then comprehensively beaten 3-0 by Borussia Dortmund last Saturday as the club suffered back-to-back Bundesliga defeats.
+Having been far from their best in the aggregate quarter-final victory over Manchester United, Bayern were then comprehensively beaten 3-0 by Borussia Dortmund last Saturday as they suffered back-to-back Bundesliga defeats.

-After progressing to the Pokal final with a 5-1 win over Kaiserslautern in midweek, Bayern faces Eintracht Braunschweig before taking on Real Madrid in the first-leg of their Champions League semifinal.
+After progressing to the Pokal final with a 5-1 win over Kaiserslautern in midweek, Bayern face Eintracht Braunschweig before taking on Real Madrid in the first-leg of their Champions League semi-final.

-Guardiola acknowledged a lack of intensity in training could have contributed to the mini-slump, which he admits was his mistake.
+And Guardiola acknowledged a lack of intensity in training could have contributed to their mini-slump, which he admits was his mistake.

 "After the game against Dortmund, we improved our training intensity.
 That was my mistake and not the players."

 Guardiola will be without Manuel Neuer and David Alaba for the game against the Bundesliga's lowest side - the former having limped out of the defeat to Dortmund with a calf problem.

 Alaba is suffering with flu although Guardiola did have positive news on the recovery of Thiago Alcantara, who was ruled out for up to eight weeks with a knee injury in March.

 "His healing process is proceeding according to plan," he said.